Cəlal Hüseynov

-Cəlal Hakim oğlu Hüseynov (born 2 January 2003) is an Azerbaijani professional footballer who plays as a defender for Azerbaijani club Shamakhi, on loan from the Bulgarian club Arda Kardzhali.
+Cəlal Hakim oğlu Hüseynov (born 2 January 2003) is an Azerbaijani professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Petrolul Ploiești.

 Club career

 Hüseynov made his debut in the Azerbaijan Premier League for Zira on 25 October 2020, in a match against Qarabağ.
 In June 2023, he joined Bulgarian team Arda Kardzhali.

 Shamakhi announced on 27 December 2024 that they had signed Hüseynov on loan from Arda until the end of the season.

 International career

 He made his debut for the Azerbaijan national football team on 14 November 2021 in a friendly against Qatar.